AndrejNemec/openapi-tanstack-query-solid/packages/otqs/README.md

 ### Code Generation

-`openapi-tanstack-query-solid` is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.
+`otqs` is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.

 `Generate`, `valid`, `cache` and `mock` in your SolidJS applications all with your OpenAPI specification.